rserota/wad/README.md

 <h3 id="access-to-the-audio-context">Access to the Audio Context</h3>

 When Wad.js loads initially, it automatically creates an Audio Context.
-It shouldn't be necessary to access the Audio Context directly, but if you need it for some reason, it is exposed at <code>Wad.audioContext</code>.
+It shouldn't be necessary to access the Audio Context directly, but if you need it for some reason, it is exposed at <code>Wad.audioContext</code>. <span id="a-frame-integration">If you are using <a href="https://aframe.io/">A-Frame</a> in your application and Wad.js detects an `<a-scene>` element on the page, Wad.js will use A-Frame's Audio Context and Audio Listener, instead of creating its own.</span>

 <h2>How To Contribute</h2>